jmp/retro_counter/README.md

 There is one obvious problem with this approach.
 The file may get corrupted with simultaneous reads and writes.

 Then I realized Elixir has super powers.
-I can use a GenServer to hold the count in memory all the time.
+I can use a [GenServer][genserver] to hold the count in memory all the time.
 Then, I can schedule a single, separate process whose only job is to write the current value to the file at a scheduled interval (e.g. one hour).